flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 #### Environment-locked applications

-Applications that function only in highly specific environments such as requiring a particular desktop environment or distribution.
+Applications that function only in highly specific environments such as requiring a particular desktop environment or distribution will not be accepted.
 Exceptions to this can be considered on a case by case basis.
 An example of an exception may be a desktop settings application.

 #### Host-dependent applications

-Applications that rely on host components or complicated post installation setups for core functionality.
+Applications that rely on host components or complicated post installation setups for core functionality will not be accepted.
 Exceptions to this can be considered on a case by case basis.

 #### Submissions incompatible or restricted by Flatpak sandbox